Rod Steiger: Early life and acting background

 Steiger attended West Side High School in Newark, New Jersey, where he showed an early interest in acting.

 Steiger was born on April 14, 1925, in Westhampton, New York, the only child of Lorraine (née Driver) and Frederick Steiger, of French, Scottish, and German descent.
 Rod was raised as a Lutheran.
 He never knew his father, a vaudevillian who had been part of a travelling song-and-dance team with Steiger's mother, but was told that he was a handsome Latino-looking man, who was a talented musician and dancer.
 Biographer Tom Hutchinson describes him as a "shadowy, fugitive figure", one who "haunted" Rod throughout his life and was an "invisible presence and unseen influence".

 Hutchinson described Steiger's mother as "plump, energetic and small, with long auburn hair".
 She had a good singing voice and nearly became a Hollywood actress, but after a leg surgery permanently impaired her walking ability, she gave up acting and turned to alcohol.
 As a result, she quit show business and moved away from Westhampton to raise her son.
-They moved through several towns, including Irvington and Bloomfield, before settling in Newark, New Jersey.
+They moved through several towns in New Jersey, including Irvington and Bloomfield, before settling in Newark.
 Her alcoholism caused Steiger much embarrassment, and the family was frequently mocked by other children and their parents within the community.
 At the age of five he was sexually abused by a pedophile who lured him in with a butterfly collection.
 Steiger said of his troubled family background: "If you had the choice of having the childhood you experienced, with your alcoholic mother and being the famous actor you are today, or having a loving, secure childhood and not being famous, which would you take?
 A loving, secure childhood in a New York minute".
 During the last 11 years of her life, Steiger's mother stayed sober and regularly attended Alcoholics Anonymous meetings.
 Steiger recalled: "I was so proud of her.
 She turned herself around.
 She came alive again".

 During his childhood, and owing to his considerable strength and bulk, Steiger became known as "The Rock".
 Despite being mocked over his mother's alcoholism, he was a popular figure at school and an able softball player.
 He displayed an interest in writing poetry and acting during his adolescent years, and appeared in several school plays while at West Side High School in Newark.
 Tired of fighting with his mother, he ran away from home at age sixteen to join the United States Navy during World War II.

 I realised that they had killed their first human beings.
 Everything in their life, religion, society, parents had conditioned them not to kill.
 They were shocked that they had killed.
 To see this at first hand was shocking, but it was eventually useful for me as an actor even though it was a very difficult experience.
 That look in the eye was unforgettable.